Installation Professionals Business Insurance

 Business owner's policy (BOP): A BOP bundles general liability coverage with commercial property insurance at a discount.
 It protects against common accidents and business property damage.

 Workers’ compensation insurance: Workers’ comp helps pay for medical expenses from work-related injuries and illnesses.
-It's required in most states for businesses that have employees.
+This policy is required in most states for businesses that have employees.
+It also protects sole proprietors from work injury costs that personal healthcare insurance might deny.

 Commercial auto insurance: This policy covers legal fees, medical bills, and repairs in the event of an accident involving a vehicle owned by your installation business.
 Most states require this coverage for vehicles owned by a business.